astrokings/akguide/docs/eng/1702itarmada.md

 However, if the federation you belong to has occupied Tenebris, the navigation fee is free.

 Immediately after payment of the navigation fee, the entire expedition departs from the planet and moves to Tenebris for a certain period of time.<br>
-Flagship is displayed on the galaxy map while moving and set as a carrier
+Flagship is displayed on the universe map while moving and set as a carrier

 The expedition cannot return until reaching Tenebris and will enter the Interspace after the travel time has elapsed.